 This should be a no-brainer, but sadly it should be on the list.
 Remember when we said that your mom isn’t at college with you?
 This definitely falls under that.
 Do your part.
-It isn’t fair to stick one of your roommates with paying that $200 out of pocket electric bill because you “don’t want to pay it.”
-Hard news: no one wants to pay it, but if you want to keep the food in your fridge cold and your phone charged, it has to be done.
+It isn’t fair to stick one of your roommates with paying that $200 out-of-pocket electric bill because you “don’t want to pay it.”
+Hard news: no one wants to pay it, but if you’re going to keep the food in your fridge cold and your phone charged, it has to be done.
 You can use apps like Splitwise and Splitr to ensure that each roommate will pay their fair share of the bills.
 You can also try keeping a log of your finances and budget for each month.
 Do what you can to pay them your portion of the bills and do it on time.
 They likely don’t have the money to pay for all of it by themselves.

 We hope these tips give you some insight into what makes you the best roommate possible.
 It’s really relatively painless, and you should take note that you just need to be kind, respectful, understanding, and of course, be sure that you and your roommates have the proper renters insurance!
 Renters insurance is a staple when living with others and is very important.
 Learn more about the renters insurance offered by GradGuard by visiting our website today.